Do it yourself 14-day tour "Best of the Swiss Alps"

 The itinerary of this tour can be booked as displayed here (see the shopping list), or you can extend it by booking extra nights in Zurich, Interlaken, Brig or Lucerne.

 This exact tour can only be done in summer (late June to mid October), as that's when all activities and suggested routes are available.
 Be sure to check the timetables for the various cable cars and other transport for your specific travel dates.

 Shopping list for this tour

 Please note that this is a sample itinerary.
 You can make any changes you like, to adapt the tour to your preferences and available time.
 The list below is what you would need to book if you choose to make the tour as described.

 15-day Swiss Travel Pass.
-This includes all transfers Zurich to Interlaken, Interlaken to Brig, Brig to Lucerne and Lucerne to Zurich.
+This includes all town-to-town transfers.
 Buses, trains and boats you'll need during the day trips are included as well.
 There are discounts on the mountain trips such as the Jungfraujoch and Gornergrat.
-Note that the suggested tour only requires 14 travel days, so the pass allows to easily extend your stay by one night.
+Note that the suggested tour only requires 14 travel days, so the pass allows you to easily extend your stay by one night.
 Of course you can pick another rail pass if you want to extend the tour even further.
 A good town to stay longer is Interlaken, as more days increase your chances of having good weather for your Jungfraujoch trip.
-The same can be said for Brig as the visits to the glacier and the Gornergrat require clear weather as well;
+The same can be said for Brig, as the visits to the glacier and the Gornergrat require clear weather as well;

 Hotel in Interlaken (4 nights);